jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 <a name='Summary'></a>
 ## Summary

 In this tutorial, you learned to easily create a Java web app on Bluemix and run that app.
 With a few clicks, you created a Git repo, loaded it with the sample code, and automatically deployed the app.
-You changed code and pushed it DevOps Services Web IDE, and then by using the Git command line.
-You configured automatic building and deployment, checked the status of the app deployment, and ran the app to verify your changes.
+You changed code and pushed it to the repository by using the Git command line.
+You learned how automatic building and deployment works, checked the status of the app deployment, and ran the app to verify your changes.

 You learned how to get started with Java in Bluemix and DevOps Services.
 Lots of details were minimized, but you can find out more from the documentation links at the beginning of the tutorial.